Mega-Barrel/airflow-stock-data/README.md

-# airflow-stock-data
+# airflow-weather-data
-An airflow script to get stock data price and store to a CSV file.
+An airflow script to get weather data and store it in a CSV file.